-60. In December 2015, Chicago Mayor Rahm Emanuel acknowledged the continued existence of the code of silence within the Chicago Police Department; Emanuel, speaking in his capacity as Mayor, admitted that the code of silence leads to a culture where extreme acts of abuse are tolerated.
+70. In December 2015, Chicago Mayor Rahm Emanuel acknowledged the continued existence of the code of silence within the Chicago Police Department; Emanuel, speaking in his capacity as Mayor, admitted that the code of silence leads to a culture where extreme acts of abuse are tolerated.

 ANSWER: The City admits that on December 9, 2015, Mayor Rahm Emanuel stated, in part, the following: "This problem is sometimes referred to as the Thin Blue Line.
 Other times it is referred to as the code of silence.
 It is the tendency to ignore, deny, or in some cases cover-up the bad actions of a colleague or colleagues."
 The City denies that any code of silence within the CPD is pervasive, widespread, or a well-settled custom or practice to which the City's final policymakers have been deliberately indifferent.
-Further responding, the City states that any "code of silence" is directly contrary to the rules, policies, and training of the CPD.
+Further responding, the City states that a "code of silence" as described in the complaint is directly contrary to the rules, policies, and training of the CPD.

-61. In April 2016, the City's Police Accountability Task Force found that the code of silence "is institutionalized and reinforced by CPD rules and policies that are also baked into the labor agreements between the various police unions and the City."
+71. In April 2016, the City's Police Accountability Task Force found that the code of silence "is institutionalized and reinforced by CPD rules and policies that are also baked into the labor agreements between the various police unions and the City."

 ANSWER: The City admits the existence of the April 2016 Report issued by the Police Accountability Task Force ("PATF Report"), and that the language quoted in this paragraph is contained within that Report.
 The City states that paraphrasing snippets of text taken from the PATF Report is an oversimplification and imprecise representation of that report.
-The City further states that any "code of silence" is directly contrary to the rules, policies, and training of the CPD.
+The City further states that a "code of silence" as described in the complaint is directly contrary to the rules, policies, and training of the CPD.
 In further responding, the City denies it has been deliberately indifferent to the type of misconduct alleged in the complaint and denies the PATF Report is applicable to plaintiff's allegations.

-62. In an official government report issued in January 2017, the United States Department of Justice found that "a code of silence exists, and officers and community members know it."
+72. In an official government report issued in January 2017, the United States Department of Justice found that "a code of silence exists, and officers and community members know it."

 ANSWER: The City admits the existence of the January 2017 Department of Justice report entitled "Investigation of the Chicago Police Department" (the "DOJ Report").
 The City admits the DOJ Report states, in part, "current officers and former high-level CPD officials interviewed during our investigation" shared the opinion that a "code of silence" existed within CPD.
 The City denies that any code of silence within the CPD is pervasive, widespread, or a well-settled custom or practice to which the City's final policy makers have been deliberately indifferent.
-The City further states that any purported code of silence is directly contrary to the rules, policies, and training of the CPD.
+The City further states that a code of silence as described in the complaint is directly contrary to the rules, policies, and training of the CPD.

-63. The same code of silence in place during the time period at issue in the Obrycka case and recognized by the Mayor, the Task Force, and the Department of Justice was also in place when plaintiff suffered the wrongful arrest, detention, and prosecution described above.
+73. The same code of silence in place during the time period at issue in the Obrycka case and recognized by the Mayor, the Task Force, and the Department of Justice was also in place when plaintiff suffered the wrongful arrests, detentions, and prosecutions described above.

-ANSWER: The City denies the allegations as phrased in paragraph 63.
+ANSWER: The City denies the allegations as phrased in paragraph 73.

-64. As a direct and proximate result of the City's code of silence, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrest, detention, and prosecution of plaintiff, as described above.
+74. As a direct and proximate result of the City's code of silence, Watts and his gang continued to engage in robbery and extortion, use excessive force, plant evidence, fabricate evidence, and manufacture false charges against persons at the Ida B. Wells Homes, including but not limited to the wrongful arrests, detentions, and prosecutions of plaintiff, as described above.